Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 The Model
 =========

 Pylons uses a Model-View-Controller architecture; we'll start by creating the model.
-We could use any system we like for the model, including `SQLObject <http://www.sqlobject.org>`_ or `SQLAlchemy <http://www.sqlalchemy.org>`_.
-SQLAlchemy is the default for current versions of Pylons, and we'll use it for QuickWiki.
+We could use any system we like for the model, including `SQLAlchemy <http://www.sqlalchemy.org>`_ or `SQLObject <http://www.sqlobject.org>`_.
+Optional SQLAlchemy integration is provided for new Pylons projects, so we'll use it for QuickWiki.

-.. note :: SQLAlchemy is a Python SQL toolkit and Object Relational Mapper that is popular with many Python programmers.
+.. note :: SQLAlchemy is a powerful Python SQL toolkit and Object Relational Mapper that is popular with many Python programmers.

 SQLAlchemy provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performance database access, adapted into a simple and Pythonic domain language.
-There is full and detailed documentation available on the SQLAlchemy website at http://sqlalchemy.org/docs/ and you should really read this before you get heavily into SQLAlchemy.
+It has full and detailed documentation available on the SQLAlchemy website: http://sqlalchemy.org/docs/.

 The most basic way of using SQLAlchemy is with explicit sessions where you create ``Session`` objects as needed.